fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/_index.md

-## This should be better Inshallah
+## This should be better Inshaallah
 This is a test md file for Hugo.